swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvstatus.md

 ---

 # OnHltvStatus
-This event is triggered when general HLTV status
+This event is triggered when hltv_status is triggered.
 ::: tabs
 @tab Lua
 ```lua